 Since you won’t be close to home to get this corrected in a timely fashion, don’t forget this important tip.

 This is something I didn’t think of before traveling internationally for the first time and I paid for it afterwards.

-Simply contact your cell phone provider and find out what international plans they offer, pricing and how to add it on or activate it.
+Simply contact your cell phone provider, ask what international plans they offer as well as pricing and how to add it on or activate it.

 11. International Driving Permit